lgatto/pRolocGUI/vignettes/md_vignette.md

 and **_feature meta-data_** for information retrieval.
-If there is an "FoICollection" loaded change the selected search result in the drop-down list **_Search result_** in the tab **_search_**; thus accordingly altering the selected features in the *Search* widget context.
+If there is an "FoICollection" loaded change the selected search result in the drop-down list **_Search result_** in the tab **_search_**; thus accordingly altering the selected features in the *Display selection* widget context.

-In pRolocVIS there is no functionality implemented to remove features from the object **pRolocGUI_SearchResults** in the global environment.
+In pRolocVis there is no functionality implemented to remove features from the object **pRolocGUI_SearchResults** in the global environment.
 The authors decided that it is not the task of a GUI to fulfill the requirements of this kind of data manipulation in a GUI, hence, the execution of removing features of interests belongs to the field of the users responsibility.

 #### 3.4. query feature-meta data
-The *Search* widget offers the opportunity to query the feature meta-data of the MSnSet for levels.
+The *Display selection* widget offers the opportunity to query the feature meta-data of the MSnSet for levels.
 The drop-down list consists of the item "protein", which is by definition the rowname of the feature-meta data and depending on the data accession number, protein ID, protein description, assigned markers